 Vehicle Theft Prevention

 For most Floridians, motor vehicles are our primary mode of transportation and an indispensable part of our lives.
 The Department of Highway Safety and Motor Vehicles (FLHSMV) is committed to helping consumers protect their investment by providing information on vehicle theft prevention.

-In 2016, more than 760,000 vehicles were stolen in the United States.
-Vehicle theft is a multi-billion dollar crime, with nearly $6 billion in stolen vehicles in 2016 — up from $5 billion in 2015.
-Only 57 percent of stolen vehicles are ever recovered with summer months typically being the worst season for vehicle theft.
+In 2020, more than 804,000 vehicles were stolen in the United States.
+Vehicle theft is a multi-billion dollar crime, with approximately $7 billion in stolen vehicles in 2020 alone.
+Passenger cars made up more than 74% of all stolen motor vehicles with summer being the worst season for vehicle theft.

 Stolen vehicles and motorcycles are frequently stripped of valuable parts and sold to unsuspecting consumers or in underground markets.
 To avoid purchasing a stolen vehicle, consumers should check the vehicle identification number (VIN) before they buy.
 FLHSMV provides a free Motor Vehicle Information Check to assist with verifying ownership, odometer readings and salvage information.

 As with vehicles and motorcycles, stolen vessels are frequently sold to unwary consumers.
 Every recreational marine vessel made or imported for sale in the United States after August 1, 1972, is required to have a hull identification number (HIN).
 Consumers should check that the HIN on the vessel exactly matches the HIN listed on the registration and/or title by visiting the Motor Vehicle Information Check.